orangenchris/simple-service/README.md

++++
+title = "Service blueprint (Node.js)"
++++

-# [Module] service (Node.js)
+# Service blueprint (Node.js)

-## Overview
+## Summary

-_Please address the following points:_
+This is a blueprint service written in [Node.js](https://nodejs.org/).
+You should change this summary to describe your service.
+Some points to address:

--  _What does this service enable you to do with your Walhall app?_
+-  What feature(s) does this service provide for a Walhall app?
--  _What kinds of data models does this service provide for your app?_
+-  What kinds of data models does this service provide for an app?
--  _An overview of how the data models work together._
+-  An overview of how the data models work together.

 ## REST data models